- Written by Dr.Mehmet Demircioglu

 Also say whether the clinic gave you a special instruction, whether you had a bump, whether scabs were removed aggressively, or whether you saw hairs come away during washing.
 If the worry is graft loss, lost grafts after scabs is a better reference than trying to judge from the hair shaft alone.

-Some early photos should be sent quickly, not saved for a later progress update.
-Fresh bleeding that continues, a new open spot, yellow discharge, spreading warmth, worsening pain, fever, strong swelling that is not following the expected pattern, or a clear trauma to the grafted area should be reviewed by the clinic.
+Some early photos should be sent the same day, not saved for a later progress update.
+Fresh bleeding that continues, a new open spot, yellow discharge, spreading warmth, worsening pain, fever, strong swelling that is not settling, or clear trauma to the grafted area should be reviewed by the clinic.
+If you feel unwell, the swelling or bleeding is rapidly changing, or the clinic cannot respond, seek local medical care rather than waiting.

 If your concern is whether grafts are secure after touching, washing, sleeping pressure, or a small bump, start with the timing guidance on when hair transplant grafts become secure.
 The day after surgery is different from day 10, and both are different from week three.